Candle Safety + Care

 - Always burn candles in a well ventilated room.

-- Never burn a candle for more than 4 hrs.
+- Never burn a candle for more than 4 hours at a time.

 - Never extinguish candles with water.